 - Offers plenty of flexibility and customization options - perfect for customizing your WordPress staff directory in any way you want!

 How to Create a Staff Directory in WordPress Using Posts Table Pro (In 4 steps)

 Now, let’s walk through how to actually set up your WordPress staff list.
 First, make sure you have a recent backup of your site in place.
 Then, you’re ready to begin!

 Step 1: Create a Custom Post Type for Your Staff Page

 A 'post type' is a unique format for content – WordPress’ default pages and posts are two examples.
 In this initial step, you’ll need to create a custom post type for your staff information.
-To do that, you can install the free Pods plugin:
+To do that, you can install the free Easy Post Types and Fields plugin:

-This tool enables you to create all kinds of custom content and data on your site.
-Once you’ve installed and activated it, there will be a new Pods Admin tab in your dashboard.
-Click on Add New at the top of the screen, and select Create New on the next page:
+This free plugin enables you to create all kinds of custom content and data on your site.
+Once you’ve installed and activated it, there will be a new Post Types tab in your dashboard.
+Click on Add New at the top of the screen, and follow the steps in the setup wizard.

-You can now create the singular and plural labels that will be used as names for your new post type.
-When you’re done, click on Next Step.
+You have successfully created a custom post type.
 You should see a new tab appear for your new custom post type in the left-hand menu of your WordPress dashboard.

 Step 2: Add Custom Fields and Taxonomies for Staff Data

 Next, it’s time to create the categories that will appear in your staff directory.
 Before moving on, list out all the information you’ll want to include, such as each person’s phone number, email address, department, job role, etc. Then, split your list into two categories.
 Some of the information will be static data that users will simply want to look up, such as contact details.
 Other information needs to be ‘filterable’.
 For example, users may want to sort the directory by department or job role.